 What Is Pork Loin?

-- Herbs, Spices, and Seasonings: salt, pepper, paprika, onion powder, Italian seasoning
+- Herbs, Spices, and Seasonings: Salt, pepper, paprika, onion powder, and some Italian seasoning to jazz it up.

-- Liquids: chicken broth, balsamic vinegar, olive oil
+- Liquids: We’ll mix things up with chicken broth, balsamic vinegar, and olive oil.

-- Prep: Begin by patting your pork loin dry.
-Then, combine salt, paprika, onion powder, and black pepper, and apply this rub all over the pork.
+- Prep: Begin by patting dry the pork loin with paper towels.
+Then, combine salt, paprika, onion powder, and black pepper, and apply this rub to the pork.

 - Sear: Heat olive oil in a skillet and sear the pork until golden brown.
 This step, while optional, forms a delicious brown crust on the roast’s surface.